cgonc/BLOG/blogv1/_posts/plnotes/2015-01-27-functional-paradigm-warm-up.markdown

 {% endhighlight %}

 <p align="justify">
-It is not easy and as natural as SML, defining a function like f in an imperative language.
+It is not as easy and as natural as it is in SML, defining a function like f in an imperative language.
-More examples can be noted as.
+More examples can be given in SML language.
 </p>

+ * __n_times__ function takes a function and two integers.
+Calls the function f  decrementing n over and over till the integer reaches zero. like so f(f(f(f(f(f(x))))))

+This one is mind bending but after understanding how it works it is beautiful.

-{% highlight sml %}
+{% highlight java %}

 fun n_times (f,n,x) =
     if n=0
     then x